raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

 - Can a graph contain more than one `Empty`?
 - Can a graph contain more than one cycle?
 - Can a graph contain both `Empty` _and_ a cycle?
+- Given a graph of nodes that contains `Empty`, which nodes in that graph form a linked list?

 And, let's say two distinct graphs each contain `Empty`.
 Does it matter whether we consider them two separate graphs, like this: